CURING STRESS

 In fact, it's probably self-defeating as well.

-After all, concentrating too strongly on the elimination of all stress can create a completely new source of stress itself.
+After all, concentrating too strongly on eliminating all stress can create a new source of stress.
 The good news is that there are several simple and practical short-term, and some pretty effective long-term strategies, for reducing stress and its effects.

 Most of us are under some sort of stress at almost all times, and, we tend to let it build up before doing anything about it.
 That's one of the major problems.
 We simply ignore it for way too long!